ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 <sup>2</sup>The `amem` partition has a mixture of nodes with 48, 64, and 128 cores.
 Nodes with 48 and 64 cores have 1 TB of RAM; nodes with 128 cores have 2 TB of RAM.
 The default RAM-per-requested core on the `amem` partition is 15,927 MB, which is configured such that if you request all 64 (128) cores on a 64-core (128-core) `amem` node, you will receive roughly 1,000,000 MB of RAM (i.e., the full ~1 TB available).
 If you request all 48 cores on a 48-core node, by default you will receive 764,496 MB of RAM, which is less than the 1 TB available.
 If you require more RAM than the default of 15,927 MB per-requested-core, employ the `--mem` flag in your job script and specify the amount of RAM you need, in MB.
 For example, to request all of the RAM on a node, use "--mem=1000000M".

-<sup>3</sup>On the GPU partitions, `ami100`, `aa100`, and `al40`, the _billing_weight_ value of 6.1/core is an aggregate estimate.
-In practice, users are billed 1.0 for each core they request, and 108.2 for each GPU they request.
-For example, if a user requests all 64 cores and all three GPUs for one hour, they will be billed (1.0 * 64) + (108.2 * 3)=389 SUs.
+<sup>3</sup>On the GPU partitions, `ami100`, `aa100`, and `al40`, the _billing_weight_ value of 6.1/core is an aggregate estimate and will be smaller for MIG instances.
+In practice, users are billed 1.0 for each core they request, and an amount for each GPU they request (which is defined by GPU type).
+For the amount charged per GPU type, see the `Billing_weight/GPU` column in the table provided in the section [Available GRES on Alpine](#available-gres-on-alpine).
+For example, if a user requests all 64 cores and three `a100-40gb` GPUs for one hour, they will be billed (1.0 * 64) + (108.6 * 3)=389.8 SUs.

 <sup>4</sup>NVIDIA A100 and L40 GPUs only support CUDA versions >11.x
 ```